Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: The class of Distributed Runtime Verifiable ( ) Implementations

 We show now that $T(E)$ is similar to $E|\m{A}$.
-Consider the history $E'$ obtained from $T(E)$ by: (1) removing every invocation of a pending operation in $T(E)$ that does not appear in $E|{\m{A}}$ (any such operation executes its \W step in Line~\ref{N02} but does not executes the invocation in Line~\ref{N03}), and (2) appending the response in $E|{\m{A}}$ to every operations that is pending in $T(E)$ but complete in $E|{\m{A}}$ (any such operation operation executes its response in Line~\ref{N04}, but does not execute its \Snap step in Line~\ref{N05}).
-It is not difficult to verify that $E'$ and $E|{\m{A}}$ are equivalent.
+Consider the history $E'$ obtained from $T(E)$ by: (1)~removing every invocation of a pending operation in $T(E)$ that does not appear in $E|{\m{A}}$ (any such operation executes its \W step in Line~\ref{N02} but does not executes the invocation in Line~\ref{N03}), and (2)~appending the response in $E|{\m{A}}$ to every operations that is pending in $T(E)$ but complete in $E|{\m{A}}$ (any such operation operation executes its response in Line~\ref{N04}, but does not execute its \Snap step in Line~\ref{N05}).
+Observe that $E'$ and $E|{\m{A}}$ are equivalent.
 It is also true that $\prec_{E'} \, \subseteq \, \prec_{E|{\m{A}}}$: if ${\op} \prec_{E'} {\op}'$, then we must have that $res({\op})$ precedes $inv({\op}')$ in $E|{\m{A}}$ because in $\m{A}^*$ operation calls to \m{A} are nested between the \W and \Snap steps in Lines~\ref{N02} and~\ref{N05}, from which follows that ${\op} \prec_{E|{\m{A}}} {\op}'$.
 Therefore, $T(E)$ is similar to~$E|\m{A}$. \end{proof}

-Lemma~\ref{lemma-tight-executions} suggests a way to strongly verify the implementations of \RV through their tight executions; the idea is actually very simple.
-Suppose that somehow processes are able to compute $T(E)$ of any execution $E$ of $\m{A}^* \in \RV$.
+Lemma~\ref{lemma-tight-executions} suggests a way to predictively verify $\m{A}^*$, through its tight executions; the idea is actually simple.
+Suppose that somehow processes are able to compute $T(E)$ of any execution~$E$ of~$\m{A}$.
 First, Lemma~\ref{lemma-tight-executions} shows that $T(E)$ is a history of $\m{A}^*$.
-If $E$ is not correct, then the lemma implies that $T(E)$ is not correct either, and hence it is a witness for $\m{A}^*$ that can be reported to satisfy completeness; and if $E$ is correct, then $T(E)$ might be correct or not, but in either case strong soundness can be satisfied because if $T(E)$ is not correct, it is a witness for~$\m{A}^*$ that can be reported.
+If $E$ is not correct, then the lemma also implies that $T(E)$ is not correct either, and hence it is a witness for $\m{A}^*$, which can be reported to satisfy completeness; and if $E$ is correct, then $T(E)$ might be correct or not, but in either case predictive soundness can be satisfied because if $T(E)$ is not correct, it is a witness for~$\m{A}^*$ that can be reported.

 In the rest of the section, we argue that the views encode the tight execution associated to the actual execution of~$\m{A}^*$, which opens the possibility to implement the simple idea just described.